mcastling/mcastling.github.io/NUItutorials/visuals.md

 <a name="visualtype"></a>
 ### Visual Type

 The **Type** Enum specifies the visual to use/create.
-This is required to avoid ambiguity as multiple visuals may be capable of rendering the same contents.
+This is required to avoid ambiguity, as multiple visuals may be capable of rendering the same contents.

 The following visual types are available: